-Genoa Bridge Is Demolished, As Explosions Erase A Tragic Artifact
+Genoa Bridge Is Demolished, Erasing An Artifact Of Deadly Collapse

 Ovviamente anche l’Ufficio Comunicazione di @GenovaMetropoli ha voluto essere presente all’abbattimento delle pile 10 ed 11 del #PonteMorandi, eccovi il video in Slow Motion 240fps da via Renata Bianchi ed in tempo reale da via dei Laminatoi. @ComunediGenova @RegLiguria pic.twitter.com/KUTbp3e7yE— Città Metropolitana di Genova (@GenovaMetropoli) June 28, 2019

-The bridge was a vital connection in Genoa, carrying the A10 highway that emerges from a long mountain tunnel in the west to link up with the city's port on the Mediterranean.
+The bridge was a vital connection in Genoa, carrying the A10 highway that emerges from a long mountain tunnel in the west and runs to the port city on the Mediterranean.
 The roadway is a key link between France and Italy — and it was particularly busy last August, when travelers were using it to reach holiday destinations.

 Spanning a dry riverbed, railroad tracks and industrial areas, the Morandi bridge was built in the 1960s.
-Investigators believe poor maintenance or engineering flaws may have caused the viaduct to fail.
+Investigators believe poor maintenance or engineering flaws may have caused it to fail.
 The viaduct's steel rods were found to have badly deteriorated in the seaside air.

 Genoa plans to rebuild the bridge with the help of star architect Renzo Piano — a native of the city who has waived his normally steep fee to help his hometown rebuild.
 When Mayor Marco Bucci announced last December, he said construction would likely take 12 months.

-The new bridge echoes nautical imagery, with pillars that are curved like a ship's bow.
+The design for the new bridge echoes nautical elements, with pillars that are curved like a ship's bow.
 Its key focal point are 43 sail-like posts, to commemorate those who lost their lives when the old bridge gave way.